masneyb/cavedbmanager/README.md

 documents column.
 After a few minutes, refresh the page and you should see the generated documents.

-Build output is stored in
-docker-volumes/cavedbmanager-data/bulletins/bulletin_1/bulletin-build-output.txt
-(outside the container) if you need to troubleshoot any issues.

 docker-compose sets up three different containers: a database, a web server and a worker container for building the various documents.
 The web container communicates with the worker container via a named pipe.